 Cluster building checklist

-For each service topic, build one strong page that covers dozens of related questions.
+For each service topic, build a single strong page that addresses dozens of related questions.

 High-value question patterns to prioritize